lunartechfreek/blurty-minds/TESTING.md

     ![How To Bug](documentation/TESTING-files/bug-how-to.png)

-    - To fix this, I added a `min-height` declartion to the stylesheet.
+    - To fix this, I added a `min-height` declartion to game box on the stylesheet.

 - Image blur distorting area outside of the image.